cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/demo.md

-# GKE example CloudBees CD/RO demo installation
+# GKE example CloudBees CD/RO demo installation <a name="cdro-gke-example-demo"/>

 This example provides instructions on how to set up a demo installation of CloudBees CD/RO in a GKE cluster.
 This environment can be used to experiment with CloudBees CD/RO, and includes the following components: